-Not only is a noisy garage door annoying, it could also be a warning sign that something is about to break.
-The Door Company (TDC), California’s garage door installation and repair specialists, explains that this complex system of pulleys, cables, and springs can be responsible for making your garage door noisy.
+Not only is a noisy garage door annoying, but it could also be a warning sign that something is about to break.
+The Door Company (TDC), California’s garage door installation and repair specialists explain that this complex system of pulleys, cables, and springs can be responsible for making your garage door noisy.

 Steps to help quiet a noisy garage door: